jagrvargen/holberton-system_engineering-devops/0x02-shell_redirections/README.md

 Script 5.
 First Lines - Displays the first ten lines of the /etc/passwd file.

 Script 6.
 Third Line - Displays the third line of the file iacta.

+Script 7.
+CWD State - Writes the output of ls -la to the file ls_cwd_content.
+If the file does not already exist, it will be created.